Justin Turner Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 12th in the league.

-- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.33).
+- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.24).

-- The Angels rank 12th in baseball in home runs surrendered (52 total, 1.1 per game).
+- The Angels rank 11th in baseball in home runs surrendered (52 total, one per game).

-- Canning (2-2) takes the mound for the Angels in his seventh start of the season.
-He's put together a 6.14 ERA in 29 1/3 innings pitched, with 25 strikeouts.
+- Anderson (1-0 with a 5.27 ERA and 27 strikeouts in 42 2/3 innings pitched) gets the start for the Angels, his ninth of the season.

-- The righty's last time out came on Wednesday against the Baltimore Orioles, when he threw 5 1/3 innings, surrendering three earned runs while allowing nine hits.
+- The lefty last appeared on Thursday against the Baltimore Orioles, when he went five innings, allowing three earned runs while giving up six hits.

-- The 27-year-old has put together a 6.14 ERA and 7.7 strikeouts per nine innings in six games this season, while allowing a batting average of .284 to opposing hitters.
+- The 33-year-old has amassed an ERA of 5.27, with 5.7 strikeouts per nine innings, in eight games this season.
+Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.